 The fast convergence is designed for network environments with multiple CUBIC flows.
 In network environments with only a single CUBIC flow and without any other traffic, the fast convergence SHOULD be disabled.

 4.7.
 Timeout

-In case of timeout, CUBIC follows the standard TCP to reduce cwnd, but sets ssthresh using beta\cubic (same as in Section 4.5).
+In case of timeout, CUBIC follows Standard TCP to reduce cwnd [RFC5681], but sets ssthresh using beta_cubic (same as in Section 4.5) that is different from Standard TCP [RFC5681].